The Franklin House is located in the historic Murray Hill neighborhood of downtown Annapolis. Its a short distance from nearby cities and airports.

 Colonial Tours of Annapolis offers a very popular tour - about 90 minutes in duration and all contained within less than 1 mile through the Historic District of Annapolis.
 Visit the State House, a colonial kitchen and dining room in a Georgian mansion, St. Anne's Parish, the Hammond-Harwood House, the Paca House, and more.
 Learn about the rivalry between the U.S. Naval Academy and St. John's College, and learn about everyday life in colonial Maryland.
 Tours leave the Annapolis Visitors Center throughout the year.
 Visit Colonial Tours of Annapolis for more information, or to book your tour.

 BALTIMORE'S INNER HARBOR

-Is an attraction in itself.
-But, surrounding this urban waterfront park, you’ll discover a number of family-friendly places to visit.
+Surrounding this urban waterfront park, you’ll discover a number of family-friendly places to visit.
 The National Aquarium features more than 16,000 animals, from sharks to a giant sea turtle, while the Maryland Science Center’s highlights include two-story dinosaurs and interactive exhibits to keep the kids busy.
 The Port Discovery Children’s Museum features more activities for the little ones, and, a short ride away, the Maryland Zoo in Baltimore’s Druid Hill Park engages young and young at heart with the giraffe-feeding station and much more.
 And, if it’s the unexpected you seek, you’ll be talking about the oddities in Ripley’s Believe or Not! for weeks!